Charlotte Harland Scott: Career

 In 2016, Guy Scott decided would not seek re-election to his Lusaka Central seat in Parliament in the August general election.
 Charlotte Scott applied to run for her husband's seat and was endorsed by the United Party for National Development (UPND) as the party's official nominee.
 Scott and her main opponent, the PF's Margaret Mwanakatwe, were considered the front-runners for Lusaka Central during the election out of the five candidates for the seat.
 On 18 July 2016, Scott and her supporters were attacked while campaigning in the Town Centre Market in Lusaka.
 The attackers, who used stones and screwdrivers to chase Scott and her staff from the market, were supporters of the rival party, the Patriotic Front (PF), according to news reports.
 Scott and her staff escaped unharmed, but their Toyota Land Cruiser suffered major damage during the attack.
 She told a newspaper, "Our team did not retaliate.
 Why can't we campaign in peace?
 This is completely unacceptable!"
 The PF candidate, Margaret Mwanakatwe, defeated Scott in the general election on 11 August 2016.
 In line with the provisions of the constitution, Charlotte Scott petitioned the validity of the election.
 On 24 November 2016, the High Court of Zambia nullified the election of Mwanakatwe, on grounds of violence, corruption, mis-use of Government resources, discrimination / racism, and the actions of the Zambia Police in preventing Dr Scott from campaigning freely.
-The Constitutional Court subsequently ruled that Mwanakatwe maintains the seat pending appeal, but has not set a date for that appeal to be heard.
+The Constitutional Court subsequently ruled that Mwanakatwe maintains the seat pending appeal, but had not set a date for that appeal to be heard.